Miele Triflex HX1 vs. Dyson V12 Detect

 Dyson V12 fog test

-All Dyson products I’ve tested, except for the V7 MotorHead, have sealed systems, meaning these products don’t leak during the fog test.
+All Dyson products I’ve tested, except the V7 MotorHead, have sealed systems, meaning they don’t leak during the fog test.

 Miele, despite its claim, doesn’t have a sealed system since it leaked (albeit slightly) during this experiment.